Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the prevailing mindset from time immemorial, cooking and housework have always been considered the "privilege" of women.
 A woman who marries a capable husband who knows how to "help" her is considered lucky.

-In an article published in the New York Post in March this year, a study by the US home cleaning service Homeaglow showed that the average American adult (both male and female) in 2022 spent 34 minutes a day on housework, which translates to an hourly wage of $19.69/day.
-In total, they worked 208 hours, equivalent to $7,188/year.
+In an article published in the New York Post in March of this year, a study by the American home cleaning service Homeaglow showed that the average American adult (both male and female) spent 34 minutes a day on housework in 2022, which, if converted to an hourly wage, is $19.69 per day.
+In total, they worked 208 hours, equivalent to $7,188 per year.

 However, when analyzed by gender, the results show that women do more housework than men, earning $6,431 more per year in monetary terms.
 Specifically, men spend an average of 19 minutes per day doing housework, equivalent to $3,909 per year, while women spend an average of 49 minutes per day, equivalent to $10,341 per year.